Pink-Crab/PinkCrab-Plugin-Framework-Docs/README.md

 $ composer require pinkcrab/plugin-framework
 ```

 Once you have added all of you additional modules, you can bootstrap the application.
-This can be done on ```plugin.php``` or your themese ```functions.php```.
+This can be done on ```plugin.php``` or your themes ```functions.php```.
 Three additional files are required, these should return an array containing the setup details.

 ```php
 require_once __DIR__ '/vendor/autoload.php';